EwelinaKopacz/LandingPage-RWD/README.md

 * Live Site URL: [E.Kopacz RWD Project](https://ekopacz-rwd-project.netlify.app)

 ## Solutions
-Creating this project I had a opportunity to practice "how to create mobile first website".
+Creating this project I had an opportunity to practice "how to create mobile first website".
 I prepared different styles for each breakpoint.
 I could learned few new CSS properties like: